jtfmumm/javascript/README.md

 # TheLadders JavaScript Style Guide() {

-*A mostly reasonable approach to JavaScript*
+*A mostly reasonable approach to JavaScript (forked from Airbnb and modified)*

 ## Table of Contents